-As a child growing up in the area, I had an regular middle-class life in which both of my parents worked to support the family, teaching me and my brother right from wrong, strong mid-west morals, and the importance of standing up not only for ourselves but for others.
+As a child growing up in the area, I had a regular middle-class life in which both of my parents worked to support the family, teaching me and my brother right from wrong, strong mid-west morals, and the importance of standing up not only for ourselves but for others.
 Be it facing the schoolyard bully or government and big corporations, I fight for those who seem overwhelmed.

 I attended Pattonville High School before heading to college and law school.
-After earning a Bachelors Degree and a Masters Degree I received my Ph.D. from Campbell University in North Carolina and gained more than a decade of legal experience practicing in Seattle, Washington.
-Mt family and I returned to Missouri in 2010
+After earning a bachelor’s degree and a master’s degree I received my Ph.D. from Campbell University in North Carolina and gained more than a decade of legal experience practicing in Seattle, Washington.
+My family and I returned to Missouri in 2010

 I have represented clients charged with everything from Driving While Intoxicated (DWI) to First Degree Murder.
-Every case is different, because every client is different.
+Every case is different because every client is different.
 I understand that to my clients, their case is the most important.
 Their case needs and deserves to be treated that way; each of our clients is number one.
-We take a very limited number of clients to ensure that each client’s get the representation they deserve.
+We take a very limited number of clients to ensure that each client gets the representation they deserve.

 I’ve seen family and close friends go through the problems you are facing.
 I’ve been witness to seeing good people accused of things they simply did not do, feeling that society was now against them, simply because of the allegation.
 I’ve seen folks close to me in such financial binds, that there was seemingly no way out, though, there was.
-I know that there is light at the end of this tunnel, but you have to stay focused, and you have to fight to get there.
+I know that there is light at the end of this tunnel, but you have to stay focused and fight to get there.

 Why Do I Do This Job?